agoda-com/Kakao/README.md

 * KCheckbox
 * KViewPager

-If you want to create your custom type for your interactions

 Every KView contains matchers to retrieve the view involved in the ViewInteraction.
-The matchers provided by Kakao are very similar from the ones provided by Espresso:
+Some examples of matchers provided by Kakao:

 * withId
 * withText